robenkleene/design-references/cinema-4d/cinema-4d-light.md

 # Cinema 4D Light

+- To evenly increase the brightness of the entire scene, the *camera's* exposure can be set under `Camera > Optical Exposure > Exposure`

 ## Default Light

 By default, Cinema 4D adds a light to the scene called `Auto Light`, it automatically gets disabled when you add a light to the scene.